WiillyWonka/RecipesFinder/instructionForDevelopers.md

 * Install Android Studio, since this application was developed in this environment
 * Set up an emulator, or a real device with Android OS to test the code
-* Download the sources of this application
+* Do git clone this application
 * Download the database with all the recipes that are in this application
 * Open the project and get started